Glatzli/model_comparison_codes/README.md

     and Metpy radiosonde plot...

 - 2nd research goal:
-  	plot sensible heat flux over full domain for AROME & WRF:
+  	plot sensible heat flux over full domain for AROME & WRF

-	look on heat flux sign again!
-	08:00 is interesting in AROME: look at vert. profiles on slopes f.e.: Do you see change in stability? take 10m to that: evtl due to wspds: that HF is param. by wspd and through that sensible heat flux strong winds work against strong cold pool production, maybe in wipp valley there are higher wspds which Temperatur-Unterschied zw niedrigstem modell-level und Boden & Austauchsckoeffizien
+	08:00 is interesting in AROME: look at vert. profiles on slopes f.e.: Do you see change in stability? point north of patscherkofel (still cooling):

+  take 10m wind to that: evtl due to wspds: that HF is param. by wspd and through that sensible heat flux strong winds work against strong cold pool production, maybe in wipp valley there are higher wspds which
+	Temperatur-Unterschied zw niedrigstem modell-level und Boden & Austauchsckoeffizien

-	compare inversions in Wipp & Ziller Valley: is layer much more stable in Wipp valley for WRF data (cause cooling is much more intense...)
+	compare inversions in Wipp & Ziller Valley: is layer much more stable in Wipp valley for WRF data (cause cooling is much more intense...): ziller ried point has at 04UTC 1degree stronger inversion for AROME; in Wipp valley thicker layer with nearly isothermal boundary layer, ziller immediately cooling
+  	difficulty: choose which timestep for which model to look at inversion for which point...?

   	should I use PCGP-method for comparing? - maybe not that point that I chose, but consistent...